lasso-js/lasso/README.md

 raptor-optimizer --config optimizer-config.json
 ```

-The next section describes the configuration options supported by the RaptorJS Optimizer.
+For more documentation on the Command Line Interface please see the [raptor-optimizer-cli docs](https://github.com/raptorjs3/raptor-optimizer-cli).

 ## Configuration